Are You Incorporating Technology Into Your Recruitment Process? You Could Be Scaring Job Seekers Away

 Despite not wanting computers to judge their qualifications or make hiring decisions, many job seekers see the benefits of incorporating such technologies into the hiring process, with 73% reporting that technology has actually improved the recruiting process.
 Of those who see the benefits, 70% believe answering questions from a lifelike robot could help them prepare for an interview, and 58% said the greatest benefit of VR simulations is that they can offer a firsthand glimpse into the job to make sure it aligns with the candidate’s desired role.
 Still, most job seekers believe human evaluation is critical in hiring, with 73% saying in-person interviews will not become obsolete.

 “Job seekers are scared by the specter of a computer interviewing them or making the hiring decision.
 And probably with good reason, as technology often contributes to a less personal experience.
-At the same time, people have come to embrace technology in many areas of job search, with most people searching for jobs almost entirely online, relying on computers to match them with appropriate jobs,” said Joe Weinlick, senior vice president at Nexxt.
+At the same time, people have come to embrace technology in many areas of job search, with most people searching for jobs almost entirely online, relying on computers to match them with appropriate jobs,” said Joe Weinlick, Chief Marketing Officer at Nexxt.
 “While it’s likely that one day most job seekers will embrace a greater role for technology in the interview process, today companies that are eager to employ interviewing technology would be wise to include an option for some old-fashioned personal interaction if they want to attract all candidates.”

 Additional findings from the survey show:

 - VR simulators will deter Baby Boomers most – Of those who think VR simulations could deter applicants from applying to a job, 75% said Baby Boomers are most likely to be deterred.